MareeswariP67/rtos-smart-home-security-controller-stm32/README.md

-# 🚨 RTOS Smart Home Security Controller (STM32)
+# 🚨 RTOS Based Smart Home Security Controller (STM32)

-A real-time smart home security system built using *STM32F030R8* and *FreeRTOS*.
+A real-time smart home security system built using **STM32F030R8** and **FreeRTOS**.
 The system detects motion and intrusion using sensors, then activates security outputs such as RGB LED, buzzer, and relay.

 ---